oracle/graal/truffle/docs/TraversingCompilationQueue.md

 The scale function is defined by 3 parameters: `--engine.DynamicCompilationThresholdsMinScale`, `--engine.DynamicCompilationThresholdsMinNormalLoad` and `DynamicCompilationThresholdsMaxNormalLoad`.

 The `--engine.DynamicCompilationThresholdsMinScale` option defines how low we are willing to scale the thresholds.
-It has a default value of 0.1, meaning that the compilation thresholds will never be scaled bellow 10% of their default value.
+It has a default value of 0.1, meaning that the compilation thresholds will never be scaled below 10% of their default value.
 This in practice means that, by definition, `scale(0) = DynamicCompilationThresholdsMinScale` or for default values `scale(0) = 0.1`

 The `--engine.DynamicCompilationThresholdsMinNormalLoad` option defines the minimal load at which compilation thresholds will not be scaled.